dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T3315: Joyful activities can provide temporary relief from distress.
+### T3315: Enjoyable activities can provide distraction and respite from troubles.

 |Support|
 |---|